elastic/ml-cpp/build-setup/clion/using_clion.md

 ## Create custom build targets for building and testing

-Compilation database itself lacks the data required for **building, running and debugging** an application.
+The compilation database itself lacks the data required for **building, running and debugging** an application.
 However, you can set up the workflow by adding **custom build targets** for your compilation database project and creating custom **Run/Debug configurations** for these targets.

 ### Custom build targets